 A car seat brand that I have gotten to know and trust is Chicco.
 They are a leader in car seat safety and manufacturing.
 Also, they have an award-winning car seat portfolio that includes their top-rated KeyFit 30 car seat, their NextFit Convertible Car Seats, the first-of-its-kind Fit2 Infant & Toddler Car Seat, as well as harness, backless and belt-positioning booster seats.
 If you’re trying to choose a good quality and safe car seat for your baby, Chicco is an amazing option!

-One of my favorite car seats of theirs is the Fit2 Infant and Toddler Car Seat.
-One of the features that I really love is that it’s designed to be more convenient than ever for parents to keep their children rear-facing for as long as possible.
+One of my favorite car seats from Chicco is the Fit2 Infant and Toddler Car Seat.
+A feature that I really love is that it’s designed to be more convenient than ever for parents to keep their children rear-facing for as long as possible.
 Without taking up more room in your car, the Fit2 easily converts from Infant Position to Toddler Position with a flip of the built-in stage-position lever.
-In the Stage 2 Toddler position, it sits your child up more allowing them to see outside the window better and gives their legs a bit more room. 🙂
+The Stage 2 Toddler position sits your child up more, allowing them to see outside the window better and gives their legs a bit more room. 🙂

-Other cool features include the unique one-hand carry handle, 7-position headrest, the removable canopy, innovative chest clip designed for infants and toddlers, and an ultra-padded, no-rethread harness with one-pull tightener.
+Other cool features include the unique one-hand carry handle, 7-position headrest, the removable canopy, innovative chest clip designed for infants and toddlers, and an ultra-padded, no-rethread harness with a one-pull tightened.